 At the WWDC 2019 event, Apple announced the release of its first subscription-based gaming platform, Apple Arcade.
 The service gives you access to around 100 iOS games for $7.99 per month, plus a 30-day free trial.
 You can use Arcade with iOS 13 on any of your iOS devices.
 It’s smooth, ad-free, and covers a number of popular names like Sonic Racing and Hot Lava.
 In the traditional Apple spirit, every game on Arcade is exclusive — so you won’t be able to purchase it on the App Store without subscribing.

 Along with Arcade, Apple launched Apple TV+ subscription — which is, basically, Apple’s version of Netflix.
 These attempts are directed on the expansion of app engagement over longer periods of time.
 Apple even introduced a new rewards system for devs, offering 85/15 revenue split for yearly subscriptions.

 The model of apps curation is not new, though.
 The first Mac apps subscription service, Setapp, emerged in 2017.
 As of today, it bundles over 150 apps for different jobs — from file recovery to screen recording.
 CleanMyMac X, BetterTouchTool, Ulysses, and many other notable applications have been onboard for a long time.
-For the full pack, you pay $9.99 per month and Setapp ensures you get the latest version of every app.

 For developers, app subscriptions are a powerful revenue stream.
 For users — the most diverse source of content for an attractive fee.
 Not to embrace it would be a big loss for everyone.
 Depending on the device, you can have it all: An expansive bundle of Android games and non-game apps, Apple’s exclusive collection of iOS apps, and an all-in-one Setapp package of the best apps for Mac.